Information for First-Year Students

 Can I major in it?
 Yes, indeed, you can major in CAMS at Carleton.

-How to get started: Recommended courses for first-year students considering a CAMS major are CAMS 110: Introduction to Cinema & Media Studies and CAMS 111: Digital Foundations.
+How to get started: Recommended courses for first-year students are CAMS 110: Introduction to Cinema & Media Studies (a film analysis course) and CAMS 111: Digital Foundations (an introduction to digital video production course).
 These courses are offered multiple times each year.
-First year students are also welcome to enroll in CAMS 186: Film Genres and the film history sequence, taking any of these courses in any order: CAMS 210: Film History I, CAMS 211: Film History II, and CAMS 213: Film History III.
+First-year students are also welcome to enroll in CAMS 170 Story Development Workshop, CAMS 177 Television Studio Production, CAMS 186 Film Genres, CAMS 188 Rock 'n' Roll in Cinema, and the film history sequence, taking any of these courses in any order: CAMS 210 Film History I, CAMS 211 Film History II, and CAMS 213 Film History III.